PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 09:11:40
+Last updated: 2024-04-06 09:12:13
-Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor
+Random Quote: Destined?
+Aren't you tired of waiting for destiny, Ted?
+Isn't it time to make your own destiny? - Robin Scherbatsky